Courses: Introduction to GoldSim:

 We pointed out that in order to generate endogenous dynamic behavior, an element must have “memory” or “inertia” with regard to the past.
 That is, the current value of the element’s output(s) must be a function of inputs to the element at previous timesteps.
 If the current value of the element’s output(s) are only a function of the inputs to the element at the current timestep, the element cannot generate endogenous dynamics.

-Although these elements can generate simple dynamics by themselves (as we saw in the previous Unit), much more interesting (and in many cases, non-intuitive) dynamics can be generated when these elements are used to represent feedback loops and time delays.
+Although these elements can generate simple dynamics by themselves (as we saw in the previous Unit), much more interesting (and in many cases, non-intuitive) dynamics can be generated when these elements are used to represent feedback loops.

 Feedback loops are present in one form or another in most real-world systems.
 Feedback loops represent a looping chain of cause and effect.
 A simple example of a feedback loop is as follows: the more chickens we have, the more eggs that are produced; the more eggs that are produced, the more chickens we have.
 Note that the terms “feedback” and “cause and effect” intentionally imply that the relationship between the variables is dynamic and the system changes over time (although as we shall see, systems with feedback loops can also reach a dynamic equilibrium).

-The combination of feedback loops and time delays generates much of the complex dynamics we see in the real world.
-In this Unit, we will build upon the knowledge we gained in the previous Unit (modeling material flows) and learn how to represent complex dynamics involving feedback loops and delays.
-Along the way, we will also introduce an important new element: the Lookup Table.
+Feedback loops generate much of the complex dynamics we see in the real world.
+In this Unit, we will build upon the knowledge we gained in the previous Unit (modeling material flows) and learn how to represent complex dynamics involving feedback loops.
+Along the way, we will also introduce two important new elements: the Lookup Table and the Controller.

 In particular, in this Unit we will discuss the following:

 This Unit has a total of 13 Lessons (including this overview and a summary at the end).
-Because this Unit deals with a number of important and complex topics in some detail, and includes four Exercises, it will likely take you more time than previous Units.
-However, it is still presented as a single Unit as all of the topics are closely related.
+Because this Unit deals with a number of important and complex topics in some detail, and includes multiple Examples and Exercises, it will likely take you more time than previous Units.